Elana Pirtle-Guiney: Portland City Council

 On June 20, 2024, Pirtle-Guiney announced her run for city council in the newly formed district 2.
 She was one of over 100 candidates in the 2024 election for the new city council, which was switching from a city commission form of government to a mayor–council form of government.

 Pirtle-Guiney won the election along with Sameer Kanal and Dan Ryan.
 She was second place to Ryan in the first count, with 7,833 votes.
 In the final round, her, Ryan, and Kanal shared 19,200 votes.

 On January 2, 2025, after 10 rounds of voting, Pirtle-Guiney was selected in a 7-5 vote of the Portland City Council to become the first person ever to serve as Council President since the 1800s, with Tiffany Koyama Lane selected to serve as council Vice President.
+Pirtle-Guiney ran for president again in 2026 but was unable to secure a majority in 13 rounds of closely divided voting.

 Personal life

 Pirtle-Guiney is openly queer.
 She lives in the Vernon neighborhood in Northeast Portland.